AdeWT/Employee-Satisfaction-Project-AdeWT/README.md

 # Post-Data Analysis and Visualization

-Report were then made with all the relevant result and insight.
+Report were then made with all the relevant results and insights.
 You can see the report [here.](https://github.com/AdeWT/Employee-Satisfaction-Project-AdeWT/blob/main/ESP_presentation_slides.pdf)